 The objective was simple: Arrive at the Sierra Nevada for around 08.30am in time for the first lift, ski relentlessly until 13.00pm, grab lunch, hit the road and be at the beach with beer in hand for 15.00pm.
 It was on.

-We awake to crisp, cloudless skies, and begin the day with the galling task of having to wedge our skis, boards, boots, beach bags, sandwiches and springtime, animal-themed onesies into the back of our awfully cramped Ford Fiesta.
-Eventually, after an accidental detour into the abyss of Granada’s one-way street maze, we are on our way.
+We awake to crisp, cloudless skies, and begin the day with the galling task of having to wedge our skis, boards, boots, beach bags, sandwiches and springtime, animal-themed onesies into the back of our terribly cramped Ford Fiesta.
+Eventually, after an accidental detour into Granada’s one-way street maze, we are on our way.

 We finally shuffle into the Telecabina cable car and begin ascending the mountain, though we are already way behind schedule.
 Traffic had been scarce along the way but a combination of lengthy queuing, impromptu toilet breaks and my apparent inability to dress myself into a giraffe suit had held us up.
 Sun is shining brightly though, and it’s smiles all round.

 There’s less slush at the top, but a bit of a draft that sets off an uncomfortable spell of nipple chafage.
-It soon wanes however, as we waste no time in launching ourselves back whence we came.
+It soon ebbs however, as we waste no time in hurling ourselves back whence we came.

 I get bored of the flat section and veer off-piste.
 Big mistake.
 We are on the backside of the mountain now, which up until this point has seen very little sunlight.
 Thus, rather than the mushy slushy stuff I was actually rather beginning to enjoy, I am met with a steep grade of rock-hard ice, which then develops into actual rocks.
 Thankfully, I am able to quickly dodge and navigate my way through without falling or scratching my board (much).